deanturpin/thelaststraw/_q_and_a.md

 (Bar the sport.)

 ## Animals are there for us to eat
 For survival, perhaps.
-But we grow plants to mass produce animals.
+But we grow plants to feed mass produced animals.
 If they're ours to eat why stop at one level of indirection?
 Why not fell forests to grow soy to raise cattle to rear crocodiles and then eat the crocodiles?
 Perhaps soy-fed cow crocs are tastier than grass-fed cattle?

 Or we could just eat the soy and live perfectly healthy lives without killing anything.